Plug-In Solar Legislation Roundup: What's Moving in 2026 | PlugInSolarUS

 ✅ Enacted: Virginia — HB 395 (April 22, 2026)

 Virginia passed plug-in solar legislation with overwhelming bipartisan margins: the House voted 96-0 and the Senate voted 30-8.
 Governor Abigail Spanberger initially sent recommended amendments back to the House on April 11, 2026, and the House accepted the amendments.
 Governor Spanberger signed the bill on April 22, 2026, making Virginia the third enacted state and the first in the Mid-Atlantic region.
-Most provisions take effect July 1, 2026.
+Core provisions (installation rights, 1,200W cap, landlord/HOA protections) are active July 1, 2026; the SCC notification form takes effect January 1, 2027.
 Track the latest at the Virginia state detail page.

 California: SB 868 (Plug and Play Solar Act) — In Assembly Appropriations